-Network Vulnerability Assessment
+Network Vulnerability Assessment Process

-• Outdated server OS and software versions
+- Outdated server OS and software versions

-• Insecure/deprecated server settings
+- Insecure/deprecated server settings

-• Default or easy-to-guess login credentials
+- Default or easily-breached login credentials

-• Unencrypted protocols
+- Unencrypted network protocols

-• Excessive access for anonymous/guest user accounts
+- Excessive access on anonymous or guest user accounts

 Tanner’s Network Vulnerability Assessment Process

-Due to the rapidly evolving nature of network security, we strongly encourage companies to sign up for recurring vulnerability assessments.
-Monthly Network Vulnerability Assessments are the simplest way to keep a pulse on the security of a network and ensure a timely response to future threats.
+Due to the rapidly evolving nature of network security, we strongly encourage companies to schedule regular and recurring vulnerability assessments.
+Monthly network vulnerability assessments are the simplest way to keep a pulse on the security of a network and ensure a timely response to future threats.

-• Executive summary
+- Executive summary

-• The risk-level of each identified host
+- The risk level of each identified host